pimoroni/inky/README.md

 #### Set Image

 Set a PIL image, numpy array or list to Inky's internal buffer.
-The image dimensions should match the dimensiosn of the pHAT or wHAT you're using.
+The image dimensions should match the dimensions of the pHAT or wHAT you're using.

 ```python
 inkyphat.set_image(image)